Pathwise Gradient Estimator

 $

-Very efficient (reason why proposed in VAE).
+**Very efficient**: This is the reason why they were proposed in VAE.
 Even a single sample suffices no matter dimensionality.